Tech Note 0022

-A real-world wide-area-network consists of dozens of devices and links, each of which should be carrying or buffering data at all times.
+A real-world wide-area-network consists of dozens of devices and links, each of which may be carrying or buffering data at all times.
 An emulator has only one buffer, which must reflect the total carrying capacity of the path.

 Data cannot flow faster than the buffer size divided by the round-trip-time.
 For example, if you use a 1 megabyte buffer with a 120ms round-trip time, then data cannot flow faster 70 megabits per second regardless of other settings!

 Ideally, you would set the buffer size to the known total of all the buffers of all the devices in the path.
-Since this is rarely a known quantity, the next best thing is to calculate the maximum bandwidth-delay product of the path and set the buffer to twice that value.
+Since this is rarely a known quantity, the next best thing is to calculate the maximum bandwidth-delay product of the path and set the buffer to at least twice that value.

 For example, if a real-world path has a maximum speed of 1 gigabit per second (1,000,000,000) and is known to occasionally have round-trip-times of up to 200ms (0.2), then the aggregate buffering of that path must be at least 200,000,000 bits (25,000,000 bytes) and the WAN emulator buffer should be set to at least 50 megabytes.

-Most emulators do not check whether their settings make sense!
+Many emulators do not check whether their settings make sense!
 Always check the buffer sizes and calculate the bandwidth delay product by hand.